 - 2.4.1.
 The assigned result of the Board Chair's job is that the Board behaves consistently with its own rules and those legitimately imposed upon it from outside the organization. - 2.4.1.1.
 Meeting discussion content will be on those issues that, according to Board policy, clearly belong to the Board to decide or to monitor. - 2.4.1.2.
 Information that is for neither monitoring performance nor Board decisions will be avoided or minimized and always noted as such. - 2.4.1.3.
-Deliberation will be fair, open, and thorough, but also timely, orderly, and kept to the point. - 2.4.2.
+Deliberation will be fair, open, and thorough, but also timely, orderly, and kept to the point.

+- 2.4.2.
 The authority of the Board Chair consists in making decisions that fall within topics covered by Board policies on Governance Process and Board-CEO Relationship, with the exception of: (a) employment or termination of a CEO and (b) where the Board specifically delegates portions of this authority to others.
 The Board Chair is authorized to use any reasonable interpretation of the provisions in these policies. - 2.4.2.1.
 The Board Chair is empowered to chair Board meetings with all the commonly accepted power of that position, such as ruling and recognizing. - 2.4.2.2.
 The Board Chair has no authority to make decisions about policies created by the Board within Ends and Executive Limitations policy areas.
-Therefore, the Board Chair has no authority to supervise or direct the CEO.

-- 2.4.2.3.
-The Board Chair may represent the Board to outside parties in announcing Board-stated positions and in stating Chair decisions and interpretations within the area delegated to her or him. - 2.4.2.4.
-The Board Chair may delegate this authority but remains accountable for its use.
+Therefore, the Board Chair has no authority to supervise or direct the CEO. - 2.4.2.3.
+The Board Chair may represent the Board to outside parties in announcingBoard-stated positions and in stating Chair decisions and interpretations within the area delegated to her or him. - 2.4.2.4.
+The Board Chair may delegate this authority but remains accountable for its use. - 2.4.3 Prior to development of Nordiq Canada's annual budget, the Board Chair develops and presents a budget to the Finance Committee for yearly Board face-to-face meetings (not inclusive of AGM), Board workshops, and Board ambassador work.